 These injections block some chemical signals from your nerves that could trigger muscle contractions.
 You can prevent wrinkles and frown lines when you block those chemical reactions from facial muscles.

-It’s odd for some to choose their under-eyes areas as the injection site for Botox, but doing it is helpful against crow’s feet lines.
+It’s odd for some to choose their under-eyes areas as the injection site for Botox, but doing it is helpful against crow’s feet.
 Your eye muscle is a circle that surrounds your eye, and only performing a Botox treatment in the lateral areas of your eyes makes the under-eye area produce more wrinkles.

 When you get a Botox injection under your eyes, you stop the whole muscle from producing wrinkles and make crow’s feet Botox last more time.
-This process consists of injecting Botox into your lower eyelid with an insulin needle.
+This process consists of injecting Botox into your lower eyelid with an small needle.
 The effects of this injection may last from three to four months.

 Botox Injections VS. Dermal Fillers